 If you want some more ideas for celebrating Advent, check out this post.

 Celebrate Jesus at Christmas with the Word and Worship

 - Read a verse each day about Jesus’ names, character, or titles.
 Use the list compiled by BlueLetterBible.org to guide your reading.
 Some advance preparation is necessary, as the list has far more than 24 verses!
-Or, wait for my monthly topic guide on the Names and Titles of Jesus which will be posted on November 27.
+You can also find devotionals and Bible studies on the names of Jesus.

 - Sing and play Christmas music.
 Enjoy the traditional Rudolph, Frosty, and Jingle Bells, but also make room for songs that celebrate the coming of the Savior.
 Teach traditional Christmas carols to your children and then sing one or more together every evening after dinner in December.

 - Attend a worship service on Christmas Eve, even if your church doesn’t have one.
 Don’t worry about going to a different church – so many people only go to church at Christmas that you won’t stick out!
 But attending a Christmas Eve service, especially if there are a lot of carols sung, focuses our attention on what really counts at this time of year.